choderalab/ambermini/devtools/README.md

  * `paramfit` <-> `AmberTools/src/paramfit`
  * `sff`      <-> `AmberTools/src/sff`
  * `sqm`      <-> `AmberTools/src/sqm`
-3. Compare the following *folder* making absolutley sure you preserve the private compile calls in the `Makefile`.
+3. Compare the following *folder* making absolutely sure you preserve the private compile calls in the `Makefile`.
 If need be, you may have to add new functions as AmberTools are developed
  * `antechamber` <-> `AmberTools/src/antechamber`